 - The Mantoux skin test used to be the most common test.
 A small needle is used to put some testing material, called tuberculin, under your skin.
 In 2 to 3 days, you return to the health care worker, who will check to see if there is a reaction to the test.
 Read more about the Mantoux skin test.

 - Increasingly, a blood test (known as Quantiferon gold) is used to test for TB infection.
 This blood test measures how your immune system reacts to the bacteria that cause TB.

 - In addition, other tests such as a chest x-ray and a sample of sputum (phlegm that is coughed up from deep in the lungs) may be needed.

 How is TB treated?

 TB is curable.
-However, the germs that cause TB are strong and it can take a long time for them to die.
-Active TB is treated with a combination of antibiotics for at least six months.
-A combination of different antibiotics is used to prevent the germs becoming resistant.
-Examples of antibiotics used to treat TB include isoniazid, rifampicin, ethambutol and pyrazinamide.³
+However, the bugs that cause TB are strong and it can take a long time for them to die.
+Active TB (when there are symptoms) is treated with a combination of antibiotics for at least 6 months.
+A combination of different antibiotics is used to prevent the bacteria becoming resistant.
+Examples of antibiotics used to treat TB include isoniazid, rifampicin, ethambutol and pyrazinamide.

-- It is very important that people who have TB take their medication regularly and finish the course of medicine.
-If you stop taking the antibiotics too soon, you can become sick again; if you do not take the drugs correctly, the germs that are still alive may become resistant to those antibiotics.
+- It is very important if you have TB to take your medication regularly and finish the course of medicine.
+If you stop taking the antibiotics too soon, you can become sick again; if you do not take the drugs correctly, the bacteria that are still alive may become resistant to those antibiotics.

 - TB that is resistant to antibiotics is harder and more expensive to treat.

-- In some situations, staff of the local health department meet regularly with patients who have TB to watch them take their medications.
+- In some situations, local health department staff meet regularly with patients who have TB to watch them take their medications.
 This is called directly observed therapy (DOT).
 DOT helps the patient complete treatment in the least amount of time.